Guadalcanal campaign: Vilu War Museum and Guadalcanal American Memorial

 To mark the 50th anniversary of the Red Beach landings, the Guadalcanal American Memorial was dedicated in Honiara on 7 August 1992.

 Remaining ordnance

-An unknown amount of unexploded bombs from the battle remain on the island, and residents of the island have been killed or severely injured by unexpected explosions from hidden explosives.
-The threat to people's lives from unexploded bombs remain high.
+An unknown number of unexploded bombs from the battle remain on the island, and residents of the island have been killed or severely injured by unexpected explosions from hidden explosives.
+The threat to people's lives from unexploded bombs remains high.
 The Solomon Islands police force has disposed most of the discovered bombs; however, clearance work is expensive, and the island does not have sufficient resources to clear the remaining explosives.
 The Solomon Islands have urged both the U.S. and Japanese governments to clear the remaining bombs from the island.
 In 2012, 18 years after the U.S. ended its aid program in the South Pacific, the U.S. provided funds to assist efforts to find and remove unexploded bombs.
 Australia and Norway also established programs to help the Solomon Islands remove unexploded bombs.